-- 1. Directional Signs - a.
-A directional sign shall not contain any commercial message except the name, logo or other symbolic identification of the establishment to which the sign is secondary. - b.
-The area of a directional sign shall not exceed six (6) square feet. - 2.
-Public Service Signs - a.
-A public service sign shall be placed only in a non-residential area and only on the same lot or tract of land as the establishment sponsoring the sign. - b.
-The area of a public service sign shall not exceed thirty-two (32) square feet, regardless of whether the public service sign is a separate sign or integrated as a component of another sign.
+- A directional sign shall not contain any commercial message except the name, logo or other symbolic identification of the establishment to which the sign is secondary. - The area of a directional sign shall not exceed six (6) square feet.

+Public Service Signs

+- A public service sign shall be placed only in a non-residential area and only on the same lot or tract of land as the establishment sponsoring the sign. - The area of a public service sign shall not exceed thirty-two (32) square feet, regardless of whether the public service sign is a separate sign or integrated as a component of another sign.

-H. MISCELLANEOUS SIGNS
+MISCELLANEOUS SIGNS

-1. The American Flag and the Texas Flag
+The American Flag and the Texas Flag

-- a.
-The flag of the United States of America and flags of other nations, states, and governments, where allowed, shall be displayed in accordance with the protocol set forth in United States Code, Title 36, Chapter 10, Patriotic Customs, the pertinent portions of which are contained in the book Our Flag, published by the Joint Committee on Printing, United States Congress. - b.
-The Texas flag shall be displayed in accordance with Chapter 3100 of the Texas Government Code. - 2.
-Flags, Generally - a.
-Three flags are allowed per location, with a combined square footage not to exceed that which is allowed for a pole sign. - b.
-Governmental flags are permitted in all zoning districts provided that they meet the following requirements. - i.
-When a flagpole is located on the top of a roof, the placement and attachment of the pole shall meet the building code for wind and structural loading requirements.
+- The flag of the United States of America and flags of other nations, states, and governments, where allowed, shall be displayed in accordance with the protocol set forth in United States Code, Title 36, Chapter 10, Patriotic Customs, the pertinent portions of which are contained in the book Our Flag, published by the Joint Committee on Printing, United States Congress. - The Texas flag shall be displayed in accordance with Chapter 3100 of the Texas b.
+Government Code.

+2. Flags, Generally

+- Three flags are allowed per location, with a combined square footage not to exceed that which is allowed for a pole sign. - Governmental flags are permitted in all zoning districts provided that they meet the following requirements. - When a flagpole is located on the top of a roof, the placement and attachment of the i. pole shall meet the building code for wind and structural loading requirements.
 The plan design criteria shall provide the proposed location, attachment method to the structure and wind load resistance.
-A building permit shall be required for this type of installation. - ii.
-Ground-mounted flagpoles shall not exceed 38 feet for nonresidential properties, unless otherwise indicated for an overlay district. - iii.
-Ground-mounted flagpoles for residential properties within the corporate limits of the City shall not exceed 20 feet or the roof height of the residence.
+A building permit shall be required for this type of installation. - Ground-mounted flagpoles shall not exceed 38 feet for nonresidential properties, ii. unless otherwise indicated for an overlay district. - Ground-mounted flagpoles for residential properties within the corporate limits of iii. the City shall not exceed 20 feet or the roof height of the residence.